 Find Sanctuary.
 Make Art.

-The C. Eric Lincoln Fellowship is a semester-long program that 1) provides funding to an undergraduate or graduate student for a sacred art project and 2) invites the fellow to broaden the reach of artistic expression at the Duke University Chapel.
+The C. Eric Lincoln Fellowship is a competitive award that 1) provides funding to an undergraduate or graduate student to complete a sacred art project and 2) invites the fellow to broaden the reach of artistic expression at the Duke University Chapel.
 Applicants must be active students in good standing with their respective schools.
-The fellowship runs the length of the Spring 2021 semester.
+Applicants can affiliate with any religious tradition or practice.
+The fellowship runs the length of the Spring 2022 semester.
+Applications are due Tuesday, November 30, 2021.

-- Engage the topics of gender, race, and religion
+- Engage with the themes of gender, race, and religion

 In selecting a Lincoln Fellow, the committee will look for theological vision, artistic preparedness, ability to complete the project, a timetable for bringing work to completion, and a proposed budget for the funding of the project.
 Proposals can be of art that has been previously exhibited elsewhere—either on or off campus.
 However, we are looking for original works.